 You need a topic

-To start with, what questions have other scholars asked about your general topic?
-If you are writing about something that already has been addressed by other scholars, it can be very useful to survey that literature and ask yourself which approaches are interesting to you.
+To start with, what questions have other historians asked about your general topic?
+If you are writing about something that already has been addressed by other historians, it can be very useful to survey that literature and ask yourself which approaches are interesting to you.

 Do not choose a topic for which there is no secondary literature and no primary sources that are accessible to you.
 Some questions to ask yourself, your advisor, and me: